OleSkaar/Plunder/Index/Ability targets.md

 Additionally, abilities determine your saving throws and other important characteristics.

-The abilities are grouped by categories, and defined in opposition to each other.
+The abilities are grouped by categories, Body, Mind, and Soul.
+Abilites in each category are defined in opposition to each other.
 Characters are typically good at one or the other, not both.

-To determine your character's abilities, go through each category and do the following:

-1. Pick a favored ability from the two
-2. Roll 6d6
-3. Assign the three lowest dice the favored ability
-4. Assign the remaining dice to the other ability
-5. Compare the rolls to the table below, and note the bonuses on your character sheet

 <!--raw-typst
 #import "@preview/tablem:0.1.0": tablem
 #let fill = (_, y) => if calc.odd(y) { rgb("EAF2F5") }
-#let diceTable = tablem.with(
-  render: (columns: auto, ..args) => {
-    table(
-      columns: (1fr, 1fr),
-      fill: fill,
-      ..args,
-    )
-  }
-)

 #let abilityTable = tablem.with(
   render: (columns: auto, ..args) => {